 Lungworm in horses

-Lungworm is a type of parasitic worm which affects horses and can cause serious health issues.
+Equine lungworm is a type of parasitic worm which affects horses, donkeys and ponies, and can cause serious health issues.
+They are white in colour and measure about 6-10 cm in length.

 How is lungworm in horses transmitted?